Skip to main content

 Required Core (1)

-• A culminating final project (in a medium negotiated between student and staff adviser) answering the following prompt:
+• A culminating final project (in a medium negotiated between student and Project 168 coach or staff) answering the following prompt:

 Identify one social/economic/community priority or concern facing the state of West Virginia.
 Examine its roots and impact while identifying strategies for eradication (if applicable).